It is a busy place in the human brain, and a spill there can have a wide range of effects.

-- He is also involved in aspects of learning, memory, speech and comprehension language and even emotional experiences, expression and our personalities involve the thalamus.
+- He is also involved in learning, memory, speech, comprehension, language and even emotional experiences, expression, and our personalities involve the Thalamus.

-The thalamus has strong connections with all parts of the brain and receives information from all its parts.
+The Thalamus has strong connections with all brain parts and receives information from its features.

-Only a small part of the thalamus receives information from the outside world or sends information to the outside world.
-Especially the thalamus helps the cortex and other cells inside the brain to communicate with each other.
+Only a tiny part of the Thalamus receives information from the outside world or sends information to the outside world.
+Especially the Thalamus helps the cortex and other cells inside the brain to communicate with each other.

 Central pain syndrome

-A stroke in a certain area of the thalamus can cause “thalamic pain”, also known as central pain syndrome.
+A stroke in a particular area of the Thalamus can cause “thalamic pain,” also known as central pain syndrome.

 The pain may be intense, usually in the affected arm and hand, and may cause an annoying feeling of burning or frostbite.
 Some survivors report an intense prickly sensation, such as being repeatedly pinned with needles.

-Central pain usually does not respond to regular painkillers and often does not occur until weeks after the stroke occurs.
+Central pain usually does not respond to regular painkillers and often does not occur until weeks after the stroke.
 This can be an obstacle to the recovery of a survivor who is performing well in rehabilitation.

-What makes the thalamus very special is that it is a relatively small and highly concentrated area inside the brain, and a small change in the location of the stroke can produce a substantial change in the way the attack affects the survivor. .
+What makes the Thalamus very special is its relatively small and highly concentrated area inside the brain.
+A small change in the location of the stroke can produce a substantial change in the way the attack affects the survivor.

-For example, a stroke in the thalamus can cause drowsiness, contribute to the development of epilepsy, affect a survivor’s attention span or a feeling of apathy.
-A spill in the front of the thalamus can affect memory, including memories of one’s life.
+For example, a stroke in the Thalamus can cause drowsiness, contribute to the development of epilepsy, affect a survivor’s attention span, or cause a feeling of apathy.
+A spill in the front of the Thalamus can affect memory, including memories of one’s life.

 As a result, a patient with CVA may have what appears to be the instantaneous onset of Alzheimer’s disease.

-Injury to another part of the thalamus can impede movement, balance or force.
-Very large blows in the thalamus can cause many problems.
-If both sides get hurt, destroying the connections with the rest of the brain, it can cause a coma.
+Injury to another part of the Thalamus can impede movement, balance, or force.
+Massive blows in the Thalamus can cause many problems.
+If both sides get hurt, destroying the connections with the rest of the brain can cause a coma.

-Fortunately, the wiring of the brain has a degree of plasticity, and if the stroke is only in the thalamus, some people can recover and do it quite well because the rest of the brain has ways of compensating for it.
+Fortunately, the brain’s wiring has a degree of plasticity, and if the stroke is only in the Thalamus, some people can recover and do it quite well because the rest of the brain has ways of compensating for it.

-But they may not return completely to normal.
-Because the thalamus shares its blood supply with the brainstem, the occipital lobe, and the temporal lobe of the brain, strokes in those areas can also affect the thalamus.
+However, they may not return ultimately to normal.
+Because the Thalamus shares its blood supply with the brainstem, the occipital lobe, and the brain’s temporal lobe, strokes in those areas can also affect the Thalamus.

-Recovery is more challenging for these strokes because there are many more areas of the brain involved.
+Recovery is more challenging for these strokes because many more brain areas are involved.

-The way a thalamic stroke affects the survivor depends on which part of the thalamus is injured and whether the injury is on the left or right side of the thalamus.
+A thalamic stroke affects the survivor depending on which part of the Thalamus is injured and whether the injury is on the left or right side of the Thalamus.

-Effects may include loss of sensation, strength and control of movement on the opposite side of the body, loss of memory, language deficits ( aphasia ) and loss of ability to remember faces.
+Effects may include loss of sensation, strength, and movement control on the opposite side of the body, loss of memory, language deficits ( aphasia ), and loss of ability to remember faces.
 However, the prognosis for the survivors of the thalamic stroke is generally better than that of those who suffer a stroke in the cerebral cortex.